With a drill. Yeah, the answer’s that simple.

 Using Step Drill Bit

 Step drill bits can drill holes of several sizes in one operation.
 This is better than using twist drills.
-But this drill to has some drawbacks.
+But this drill has some drawbacks.

 The first drawback is that this useable in only thin metal sheets.
 You can easily create large holes in thin sheets by using this drill.
 Some step drill bits need pilot holes.